Romalu86/AlienShooterEngineSteam/README.md

 # Alien Shooter Steam 1.22 + Retail source project

 A Win32/x86 source project focused on compatibility with Alien Shooter Steam 1.22 while also providing a standalone Retail build.
-The current tree contains the cumulative engine, gameplay, rendering, resource-loading, save/profile and Steam compatibility work, plus the selected improvements ported from the `UpdatedBuild` branch.

 The repository is intended for preservation, maintenance, study and non-commercial modification.
 It does **not** include original game data or Steam redistributable binaries.